approov/web-quickstart-fingerprintjs-javascript/SHAPES-EXAMPLE.md

 Check that you have correctly added your Fingerprint subscription with the Approov CLI:

-* check the Fingerprint browser token is correct
+* check the Fingerprint public API key is correct

 ```text
 approov web -fingerprint -list